roehrt/baahn-cli/README.md

-# Baahn-CLI
+# Baahn-CLI 🧑‍💻

-Simple cli wrapper for [`baahn`]
+Simple cli wrapper for [`baahn`] 🚂.

 ## Installation
-Switch the registry to `https://npm.pkg.github.com` by adding these lines to your `.npmrc`.
-Currently, you will need an access token to install this package.
+Currently, you need an access token to install this package 😔.
+If you have one, add the GitHub Package registry (where this package is published) to your `.npmrc`.
 ```
 @roehrt:registry=https://npm.pkg.github.com
 //npm.pkg.github.com/:_authToken=<your token>